 The central vehicle through which the age system works is that of the life course which plays a key role in organising individuals and groups into seemingly natural age-based categories.
 A historical gaze reveals the degree to which the life course is not ‘natural’ but rather a social construction that, since modernity, has shaped and regulated populations in particular ways.
 For example, the ‘invention’ of youth as a stage of life defined in relation to education, symbolically constituted in terms of the ‘future of the nation’, only began to take the shape it possesses today in the course of the late nineteenth and early twentieth centuries (Cunningham, 2006).
 Similarly, within the same period old age as a category was given meaning and substance in relation to the institution of retirement as well as the discourses of geriatric medicine that established a different ontology for older bodies (Katz, 1996).
 More recently the latter part of the life course has been reconstituted and old age given an entirely different meaning (see next section).

 In late modernity, the institutional life course has been replaced by a more fluid concept, and education and retirement as the ‘boxes’ containing youth and old age respectively no longer apply with such determinacy.
 There are still norms operating which signal the ‘appropriate’ timing for transitions and stages, including retirement (Kohli, 2009).
-Furthermore, as I discuss later in this entry, the life course is inherently gendered, with men’s life courses comprising the ‘standard’ (for example, in employment terms) from which women are seen to ‘deviate’.
-Moreover, beneath the apparent fluidity lies a new structure, namely that of neoliberalism, with an emphasis on individual productivity, success and entrepreneurial qualities expected at all ages and stages and in all contexts, including unemployment, ill health and retirement.
-I turn to this next.
+Furthermore, the life course is inherently gendered, with men’s life courses comprising the ‘standard’ (for example, in employment terms) from which women are seen to ‘deviate’.
+In addition, beneath the apparent fluidity lies a new structure, namely that of neoliberalism, with an emphasis on individual productivity, success and entrepreneurial qualities expected at all ages and stages and in all contexts, including unemployment, ill health and retirement.

 Late modern life course and later life: the third and fourth ages